Release Notes

 April 2023

-New Behaviours Custom Field
+New Behaviours custom field

 We have introduced the new custom checkbox supported field for Behaviours.

-New Behaviour API Method
+New Behaviour API method

-method has been added to the Behaviours API.
+The new getType method has been added to the Behaviours API.

 Refer to Atlassian's documentation for more details regarding this deprecation.